Novosibirsk: Notable residents

 Violinist Mikhail Simonyan, playwright and prose writer Nina Mikhailovna Sadur, three-time Olympic Greco-Roman wrestling champion Aleksandr Karelin, pop singer Shura, singer and The Voice judge Pelageya, rapper Allj and top model Sofia Steinberg were born and raised in Novosibirsk.
 Maxim Vengerov, an Israeli violinist, violist, and conductor was born here.
 Aleksandr Akimov, who was also born here, was the night shift supervisor on duty for Reactor 4 of the Chernobyl Nuclear Plant at the time of the explosion in April 1986.
+Stanislav Pozdnyakov, fencer and president of the Russian Olympic Commission, was born here.